 Add a VMware vCenter

-You can import a VMware vCenter into Deep Security Manager and then protect its virtual machines
+You can import a VMware vCenter into Deep Security Manager and then protect its virtual machines with an agent.

 You cannot import a vCenter that is using vShield Manager.
 For information on migrating from vShield Manager to a supported VMware product, see Compatibility between VMware NSX 6.2.3 and NSX 6.2.4 with Deep Security.